SvenTiigi/VanMoofKit/README.md

-// Or make use of convience properties such as: let isConnected: Bool = bike.isConnected let isDisconnected: Bool = bike.isDiconnected
+// Or make use of convience properties such as: let isConnected: Bool = bike.isConnected let isDisconnected: Bool = bike.isDisconnected

 // Alternatively you can use a Publisher bike.connectionStatePublisher